gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/components.rst

 The enhanced Model Evaluation Tools (`METplus <https://dtcenter.org/community-code/metplus>`__) verification system has been integrated into the MRW App to facilitate forecast evaluation.
 METplus is a verification framework that spans a wide range of temporal scales (warn-on-forecast to climate) and spatial scales (storm to global).
 It is supported by the `Developmental Testbed Center (DTC) <https://dtcenter.org/>`__.

-METplus is included as part of the standard installation of the MRW prerequistite :term:`spack-stack`.
+METplus is included as part of the standard installation of the MRW App prerequistite *:term:`spack-stack`*.
 It is also preinstalled on all `Level 1 <https://github.com/ufs-community/ufs-mrweather-app/wiki/Supported-Platforms-and-Compilers-for-MRW-App>`__ systems; existing builds can be viewed `here <https://dtcenter.org/community-code/metplus/metplus-4-1-existing-builds>`__.

 ..
    COMMENT: Is METplus installation supported for the release?